amirylm/p2pmq/DONS.md

 # DON Composition

+A distributed, permission-less message queue, could have help us achieve fast, secure and reliable communication cross DONs.

+## Introduction

+A group of `p2pmq` agents forms a standalone set of overlay networks for broadcasting messages over topics.

-`p2pmq` enables to compose a network of peers cross DONs (Decentralized Oracles Network), acting as a decentralized message bus for DON to DON communication.
+This approach can be used by DONs (Decentralized Oracles Network), to serve as a decentralized message bus for DON to DON communication.

 ## Overview